A character with an empathic level of devotion to another character they may not have known very long.

-- Lady of War Fiora goes through this twice in Fire Emblem: Blazing Sword.
-First, she had a huge fight with her middle sister Farina that almost split up the family, and then her whole Pegasus Knight squad is slaughtered, so her youngest sister Florina must talk her out of going into a suicidal Foe Tossing Charge.
+- Lady of War Fiora goes through this twice.
+First, she had a huge fight with her middle sister Farina that almost split up the family, and then her whole Pegasus Knight squad is slaughtered, so her youngest sister Florina must talk her out of going into a suicidal Foe-Tossing Charge.
 YIKES!

-- Don't forget Harken from the same game, who obsesses over his failure to protect Lord Elbert from Nergal.
+- There's also Harken, who obsesses over his failure to protect Lord Elbert from Nergal.